kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 ### Step 5: Setting up IAM permissions for the primary cluster

+{% hint style="warning" %}
+By arriving at this step, you should have been able to provide all values to your *cloud-integration.json* file.
+If any values are missing, reread the tutorial and follow any steps needed to obtain those values.
+{% endhint %}

 **From the AWS Account where the Kubecost primary cluster will run**

-In *iam-access-cur-in-payer-account.json*, update `PAYER_ACCOUNT_11111111111` with the AWS account number of the Payer Account and create a policy allowing Kubecost to assumeRole in the Payer Account:
+In *iam-access-cur-in-payer-account.json*, update `PAYER_ACCOUNT_11111111111` with the AWS account number of the payer account and create a policy allowing Kubecost to assumeRole in the payer account:

 ```sh
 aws iam create-policy --policy-name kubecost-access-cur-in-payer-account \